Many people make resolutions on New Year’s Day. It is a day of beginnings and endings and is often accompanied by faith and hope in the new.

-Well, the making and maintaining of resolutions is often understood as an act of will.
-Now, if our will is not free – if all our so-called choices are just illusions – then we never begin anew.
-Every so-called resolution would be determined by innumerable events in the past and would flow in continuity with them.
-Likewise, the maintaining or breaking of a resolution would also be determined and would have nothing to do with choice or personal responsibility.
-If you stop smoking you were determined to do so; if you keep smoking you were determined to do so as well.
-Everything is linked back through an unfathomable system of cause and effect to the Big Bang which was, perhaps, a beginning.
+Well, resolutions are often understood as acts of will.
+But if our will is not free – if all our so-called free choices are just illusions – then every resolution would be necessitated by innumerable events in the past.
+Likewise, the maintaining or breaking of a resolution would also be necessitated and would have nothing to do with choice or personal responsibility.
+If you stop smoking you were necessitated to do so; if you keep smoking you were necessitated to do so as well.

 “To act, in its most general sense, means to take an initiative, to begin (as the Greek word archein, “to begin,” “to lead,” and eventually “to rule,” indicates), to set something in motion (which is the original meaning of the Latin agere)….This beginning is not the same as the beginning of the world; it is not the beginning of something but of somebody, who is a beginner himself.
 With the creation of man, the principle of beginning came into the world itself, which, of course, is only another way of saying that the principle of freedom was created when man was created but not before….The fact that man is capable of action means that the unexpected can be expected from him, that he is able to perform what is infinitely improbable.
 And this again is only possible because each man is unique, so that with each birth something uniquely new comes into the world.”
 (The Human Condition, chapter 5).

 Such originating action would be, to borrow a phrase Plato employed in his dialogues Phaedrus and Laws, “self-moving” and would be quite different from the other forms of motion with which we are familiar.
 According to Immanuel Kant, it would also be the inner value of the world.
 In his Lectures on Ethics from the early 1780s he wrote: